A. G. Becker & Co.: Founding and early history

 In 1893, Abraham G. Becker took control of Herbert Schaffner & Co., a commercial paper business in Chicago.
 The firm, which was founded by Becker's uncle had failed during the Panic of 1893.
 Becker, who had been a junior partner under Schaffner, paid in $50,000 from a life insurance policy to start his own firm and by 1904 Becker had paid back the losses suffered by Schaffner's customers.
 Initially, Becker paid needy customers, particularly widows, first out of his own pocket.

 Through the early part of the 20th century, Becker became one of the leading commercial paper firms in the U.S. Becker's commercial paper business had been founded on the dealing of "bankers acceptances", another form of short term finance for corporate borrowers, that was popular in the Chicago markets.
-At one point in the development of the commercial paper market in the United States, two banks were the dominant commercial paper dealers: A G Becker (concentrating its business in the MidWest and West and in the commodity markets) and Goldman Sachs (concentrating more on the East Coast and in the various financial markets of New York).
+At one point in the development of the commercial paper market in the United States, two banks were the dominant commercial paper dealers: A G Becker (concentrating its business in the MidWest and West and Goldman Sachs (concentrating more on the East Coast and in the various financial markets of New York).

 The firm slowly branched out into a stock and bond brokerage.
 In 1911, the firm completed its first underwriting for Hart Schaffner & Marx.
 Thereafter, the firm raised debt for U.S. Gypsum and later issued preferred stock for Hupp Motor Works.

 By 1919, the firm had opened offices along the west coast in San Francisco, Los Angeles, Portland and Seattle as well as in New York City and St. Louis.
 Also in 1919, Becker arranged $50 million of notes for Sears, Roebuck & Co.
 Julius Rosenwald, part-owner of Sears, had tapped his friend Becker to lead the offering.